 Sheetgo is a tool for Google Sheets that is designed to take the connectivity of spreadsheets to another level.
 Sheetgo lets us easily import, export, merge, append and filter data from one spreadsheet to another.
 We can even configure our Google Sheets to transfer data with predefined conditions and filters.
 Not just that, it also lets us define the frequency with which these automatic data transfers happen – hourly, daily, weekly or monthly.

-Unlike the formulas, Sheetgo is a highly intuitive tool, so we inherently know what we are doing.
+Unlike the IMPORTRANGE formula, Sheetgo is a highly intuitive tool, so we inherently know what we are doing.
 It visually guides us at every step of the way, and we get to decide upon the connection parameters on the fly.
 The challenge we discussed above can easily be accomplished with Sheetgo.
-Instead of IMPORTRANGE, we configure the as many connections as required with Sheetgo Import functionality using its rather handy user interface.

 And here’s the best part about creating the connections between Google Sheets files with Sheetgo.
-With all the connections we just created, we can add that to the workflow.
-And Sheetgo demonstrates this workflow visually – where we can easily see how the files are interconnected with each other.
-This ensures more overview of your data connections and a strong dynamic which allows us to change huge amounts of spreadsheets by only changing one manually.
+We can visualize all the connections and workflows we have created.
+Sheetgo demonstrates these connections visually – where we can easily see how the files are interconnected with each other.

 Example: Visual interpretation of your Workflow connections with Sheetgo’s Network View

-If you want to know more about how to manage your connections in a spreadsheet-based Worfkflow, try out Sheetgo by clicking the button below.
+If you want to know more about how to manage your connections in a spreadsheet-based Workflow, try out Sheetgo by clicking the button below.